 Auth Stream Access (ASA)

-Learn about providing your own authorization rules.
+Learn about providing your own authorization rules by registering an endpoint.

 Authorization Stream Access (ASA) provides the ability to make custom transaction approval decisions through an HTTP interface to the ISO 8583 message stream.